BaseCrusher/coredns-acmednschallenge/README.md

 - `acceptedLetsEncryptToS`
     - Required.
 Boolean.
 Must be set.
     - If you agree to the [Let'sEncrypt Terms of Service](https://letsencrypt.org/privacy/).
 By settings this you're agreeing to them.
+- `skipDnsPropagationTest`
+    - Optional.
+Boolean.
+Default: false
+    - If set lego will skip the DNS propagation test.
 - `useLetsEncryptTestServer`
     - Optional.
 Boolean.
 Default: false
     - Use Let'sEncrypts test server.